 The Sega Saturn is an underappreciated console.
 It always has been and was simply a console caught up in Sega’s desire for arcade-perfect ports of 2D games.
 This was whilst up-and-coming disruptors to the console market, Sony, was focused on a 3D powerhouse console called the PlayStation.

 However, Sega did manage to squeeze in some hardware to the Saturn that enabled a good number of both 2D and 3D games.
-The racing game genre is one that benefited from these late hardware developments, and who more than Sega had a better selection of arcade racing games to port to the Saturn.
+The racing game genre is one that benefited from these late hardware developments, and who more than Sega had a better selection of arcade racing games to port to its Saturn console.

 Here are 5 of the best Sega Saturn Racing Games: